najwaaulia05/Backend/README.md

 ---

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes and push the branch.
+4. Open a pull request describing your changes.

+---

 ## **License**

 This project is licensed under the [MIT License](LICENSE).

-For further questions, please contact the Cloud Computing team at KulinerKita.
+For further questions, please contact the Cloud Computing team at kulinerkitaofficial28@gmail.com.